-We know that there are various "non-pharmaceutical interventions" (NPIs) that can lower the likelihood of contracting or spreading COVID-19.
-These include wearing a mask, avoiding crowded indoor spaces, practicing social distancing, washing hands frequently, and of course, getting vaccinated.
+We know that there are various "non-pharmaceutical interventions" (NPIs) that can significantly lower the likelihood of contracting or spreading COVID-19.
+These include wearing a mask, avoiding crowded indoor spaces, practicing social distancing, washing hands frequently, improving ventilation, and of course, getting vaccinated.

-So, to control the pandemic, we need to manage probability-more specifically, to reduce the chances of being exposed to an amount of the SARS-CoV-2 virus sufficient to penetrate the natural and vaccine-induced defenses that can cause an infection and to spread it.
+So, to control the pandemic, we need to manage probability-more specifically, by reducing the chances of being exposed to an amount of the SARS-CoV-2 virus sufficient to penetrate your natural and vaccine-induced defenses, to cause an infection and to spread it.
 At the same time, we must not impose measures that cause diminishing returns.
 The cure should not be worse than the disease.
-It's a difficult balancing act.
+It's a difficult balancing act, to be sure.